 Headed to a tropical escape or perhaps just your local watering hole?
-Those festive warm-weather libations are a staple of Spring vacationing, and while they're truly delicious (I personally could never turn down a fresh piña colada, especially on a beach), the calories can add up quickly, essentially undoing any hard work you put into Spring break prep.
-After a few nights of knocking back some frosty cocktails, you might find yourself wondering, "OK, how much do I need to work out to make my body forget Spring break even happened?"
+Those festive warm-weather libations are a staple of Summer vacations, and while they're truly delicious (I personally could never turn down a fresh piña colada, especially on a beach), the calories can add up quickly, essentially undoing any hard work you put into vacation prep.
+After a few nights of knocking back some frosty cocktails, you might find yourself wondering, "OK, how much do I need to work out to make my body forget this vacation even happened?"
 We feel you.

 All calculations are based on a 130-pound woman running at six miles per hour (10-minute-mile pace).

 |The Drink||The Calories||How Many Minutes of Running|

 |Vodka Gimlet||113||12 minutes

 |Tequila Sunrise||209||21 minutes|